-Analysis of the Sales Data--Base Zoning Scenario
+Analysis of the Sales Data--Base Zoning Scenario for the Residential Component

-Initially, the sales will be analyzed versus the base level development scenario for the subject property.
-As previously discussed, on that basis the subject site could be developed at a 105% floor area ratio, with a 90% residential floor area component and a 15% commercial floor area component.
-A subsequent analysis will focus on the value of the subject property under the bonus level development scenario.
+Initially, the sales will be analyzed versus the base level development scenario for the subject property, with sales #1 through #14 analyzed for the residential component.
+As previously discussed, on that basis the subject site could be developed at a 90% residential floor area ratio, with a density of 30 units per acre.
+A subsequent analysis will focus on the value of the subject property's residential component under the bonus level development scenario.
+A different set of sales will be used to analyze the land value contributions of the non-residential components under base and bonus level scenarios.